Kortrijk: 15th century to modern times

 Most of the 15th century was prosperous under the Dukes of Burgundy, until the death of the Burgundian heiress Mary of Burgundy in 1482, which ushered in renewed fighting with France.

 The 16th century was marked by the confrontations engendered by the Reformation and the uprising of the Netherlands against Spain.

 Louis XIV's reign saw Courtrai occupied by the French five times in sixty years and its former fortifications razed.
 The Treaty of Utrecht assigned the area to the Austrian Habsburgs.

 After the French Revolution and the Napoleonic era, the textile industry, based on flax, and the general economy of the city prospered again.
+The city had a population of 18,000 inhabitants by the 1840s.

 Courtrai was heavily bombed in the summer of 1917, but was liberated by the British Army the following year.
 During World War II the city was an important railway hub for the German army, and for this reason was the target of several Allied airstrikes.
 On 21 July 1944 (the Belgian National Day) around 300 Avro Lancasters dropped over 5,000 bombs on the city center.
 Many historical buildings on the central square, as well as the old railway station, were destroyed.